 Laurie McBain was born in Riverside, California, on October 15, 1949.
 From 1975 to 1985, she released seven romances for Avon.

-A new generation of romance authors created books readers were hungry for, and McBain, then only 26, helped fill that void.
+A new generation of romance authors, including Johanna Lindsey, Bertrice Small, Shirlee Busbee, and Patricia Maxwell (aka Jennifer Blake), created books readers were hungry for, and McBain, then only 26, helped fill that void.

 McBain’s Books